Teaching Online: Giving instructions in an online classroom

 The online chat is also a way that we can check our students have understood what we want them to do.
 Get one of your students to write in the chat about what you want them to do.
 This also gives them a written reference for instructions that they can access later.

-Our workshop participants wrote in the chat their tips for effective ways to give instructions when teaching online.
+From our teachers: tips for effective ways to give instructions when teaching online

 - Rephrasing or recasting the instruction with simpler language can help at more advanced levels, but confuse beginners, depending on what the instruction is

-- Giving instructions broken down into stages and in sequential order
+- Break down into stages and in sequential order

 - Ask students to write instructions down